What is CalFresh?

 The CalFresh Outreach Program is funded through the California Department of Social Services (CDSS) and is implemented in partnership with county social services offices.
 It assists people through the entire CalFresh application process, including assistance with the application itself, obtaining verification documents, navigating the 30-day application period, as well as the renewal process.
 Please note that county offices are receiving an unusually high volume of applications right now, so the application period is taking much longer than the usual 30 days.

 Where do I go for Assistance?

 Every CalFresh case is unique, and our CalFresh Outreach Advisors can help you through the entire CalFresh application process.
-Call us at (707) 664-4282, email us at CalFresh@sonoma.edu or make an appointment with a CalFresh advisor for more information.
-Due to the Sonoma County Shelter in Place order, we are not currently offering drop-in assistance.
+Email us at CalFresh@sonoma.edu or make an appointment with a CalFresh advisor for more information.
 Appointments will be conducted via ZOOM.
 If you cannot participate in the video portion of the meeting, you can still participate over the phone.
 Please call or email us if you have any questions or concerns about virtual appointments.